prisma/prisma-examples/.github/readmes/deployment-platforms/edge/cloudflare-workers/with-d1/README.md

 This example demonstrates how to deploy a [Cloudflare Worker](https://workers.cloudflare.com/) with a [D1 database](https://developers.cloudflare.com/d1/).
 It's based on Cloudflare's [`hello-world`](https://github.com/cloudflare/workers-sdk/tree/4fdd8987772d914cf50725e9fa8cb91a82a6870d/packages/create-cloudflare/templates/hello-world) template for Workers.

-Note that D1 is currently in public beta and not yet recommended for production workfloads.

 ## Getting started